Why Women Stay In Abusive Relationships

 Women can’t leave because they want to protect their children.
 Women put their children first, sacrificing their own safety: “I was afraid if he wasn’t beating me he would beat his kids.
 And I valued their lives more than my own.”

-One hallmark of abuse is living in Isolation.
+One Hallmark of Abusive Relationships is Living in Isolation.
 A common tactic of manipulative partners is to separate their victims from family and friends.
 Sometimes this is physical, as one woman experienced: “I was literally trapped in the backwoods of WV.”
 Other times isolation is emotional, as one woman was told: “You can either have friends and family or you can have me.”

-Leaving an abuser is traumatic, and can be dangerous.
+Leaving Abusive Relationships is traumatic, and can be dangerous.
 If you’re in a car accident, you can get help here.
 Be sure to have a safety plan in place before you do anything.

 5 Steps To Recover From Emotional Abuse